-The Hudson River Watershed Alliance’s Annual Watershed Conference is going virtual in 2021 to keep everyone as safe as possible while we continue to unite and empower communities to protect local water resources.
+The Hudson River Watershed Alliance’s Annual Watershed Conference went virtual in 2021 to keep everyone as safe as possible while we continue to unite and empower communities to protect local water resources.

-Our 2021 Annual Watershed Conference theme is Aligning Actions for Clean Water.
-The conference will be held October 25-28, 2021, with a different session each afternoon.
-We will focus on watershed planning as a process and product to help build consensus and develop strategies that inform watershed management.
-The conference sessions will share processes, resources, and case studies for watershed-scale planning that leads to coordinated actions that improve clean water and reduce flooding.
+Our 2021 Annual Watershed Conference theme was Aligning Actions for Clean Water.
+The conference was held October 25-28, 2021, with a different session each afternoon.
+We focused on watershed planning as a process and product to help build consensus and develop strategies that inform watershed management.
+The conference sessions shared processes, resources, and case studies for watershed-scale planning that leads to coordinated actions that improve clean water and reduce flooding.

-Each session will walk through the planning process: from setting goals and engaging stakeholders, to monitoring and modeling, to implementing actions.
-While we are focused on planning, the content will also be more broadly applicable to watershed work.
+Each session walked through the planning process: from setting goals and engaging stakeholders, to monitoring and modeling, to implementing actions.
+While focused on planning, the content was also more broadly applicable to watershed work.

-Participants may choose to attend some or all of the sessions, and pay for their selected sessions only.
-All sessions will be recorded, and links to the recordings will be shared with registrants after the event.
+Participants could choose to attend some or all of the sessions, and pay for their selected sessions only.
+All sessions were recorded, and links to the recordings were shared with registrants after the event.
 If registration cost is a barrier, please contact us.

 Monday, October 25, 7-8 PM: Environmental Justice